Dekamik/autovpn/README.md

 # Usage

-OpenVPN must be run as administrator/root.
+When connecting to a VPN server, OpenVPN must be run as administrator/root.

 ```
 Usage: autovpn <provider> <region>  Provision a VPN server at <provider> on <region> and connects to it